 Trauma surgeons treat patient injuries that include falls, motor vehicle crashes, motorcycle crashes, assaults, gunshot wounds, stab wounds and burns.

 The highly trained personnel and special facilities at UC San Diego Health’s Trauma Center are part of the collaborative effort of six countywide hospitals that make up the San Diego Trauma System.

 UC San Diego Health established as the region’s first Level 1 Trauma Center in 1976.
 It is one of the top programs in the nation and has been utilized as a model for trauma centers around the world, including centers at the upcoming 2014 World Soccer Cup and 2016 Olympic Games in Brazil.

 Patients receive comprehensive care, such as trauma care, critical care, acute care and rehabilitation and are seen by a multidisciplinary team of specialists, including trauma surgeons, trauma nurses, neurosurgeons, orthopedic surgeons, plastic surgeons, otolaryngologists and spine specialists, among others.

 Research shows that trauma is the leading cause of death in the nation for people ages one to 44, with health care costs totaling approximately $260 billion annually.

 “Fewer than eight percent of hospitals in the United States have trauma centers, however, statistics show that wherever a trauma program is in place, death rates for trauma cases decrease by at least 25 percent,” said Coimbra.

 “The new trauma center will continue the success of our program’s mission and take it to even higher levels.
-Patients should feel confident knowing UC San Diego Health System’s commitment to leading the way in providing outstanding trauma care to the community,” said Coimbra.
+Patients should feel confident knowing UC San Diego Health’s commitment to leading the way in providing outstanding trauma care to the community,” said Coimbra.